Signs of a bad recruiter

 of amazing recruiters out there who truly love working with people, helping them advance their careers, and who take pride in their work--not the money.

 With that said, the stereotype does come from somewhere.
-Here's a list of the top ways that recruiters continue to fuel the stigma that the talent biz is a bad one.
+There's many signs of a bad recruiter, but here's a list of the top ways that recruiters continue to fuel the stigma that the talent biz is a bad one.

 Persistence is a reliable communication tool if used correctly.
 There's nothing wrong with a follow-up email, call, or InMail, even if the recruiter hasn't spoken with the prospective candidate yet.
 But 3, 4, even 5 follow-ups?
 Talk about clingy.
 It's especially dangerous when recruiters make multiple follow-ups within a day of each other.